It’s time for the weekly KHTS-120AM fishing report:

 1) Castaic Lake….The largemouth and smallmouth bass bite kicked in this past week.
 The bass are in the 2 foot to 25 foot depth; try the Coves.
 The upper lake received a DFG trout plant this past week.
 There’s also some good catfishin’ in the 80 foot depth near the Buoy Line.

 2) Pyramid Lake….There’s a very good striped bass bite goin’ on, for fish in the 1 to 3 pound size.
 Try the deeper water where the bait schools are located.
 Catfish (up to ten pounds) are biting well in the deeper areas of the Coves.
 Good trout fishing.
 Largemouth bass are moving into the shallower water of 20 feet or less.

 3) Lake Piru….Very good bass action as fish move into the shallow water to spawn.
 Fish up to 6 pounds are biting in depths of 30 feet or less.
 The crappie bite has also picked up this past week.

 4) Lake Cachuma….Good trout fishing for trollers; try Santa Cruz Bay.
 Also a few catfish and crappie are biting.
 This week and next week will see two DFG trout plants.
 The lake is getting ready for the Trout Derby on 4/14 and 4/15.

 Landings from Long Beach to Marina Del Rey:

-….well, until next week’s report, this is Halibut Hal (a US Army veteran) signing off for your Hometown Station, KHTS-1220AM.
+…..that’s all for this week.
+This is Halibut Hal signing off for KHTS-1220Am, your Hometown Station.